fnaumenko/bioStat/README.md

 **Read density**<br>
-Each read is counted not by its length (this will be the read coverage, the corresponding WIG file can be obtained with standard tool, such as [bedtools genomecov](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html), [deepTools bamCoverage](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html), [peakranger wigpe](http://ranger.sourceforge.net/manual1.18.html), but by its 5’ position.
+Each read is counted not by its length (this will be the read coverage, the corresponding WIG file can be obtained with standard tool such as [bedtools genomecov](https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html), [deepTools bamCoverage](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html), [peakranger wigpe](http://ranger.sourceforge.net/manual1.18.html)), but by its 5’ position.
 Thus, two internal views of the coverage with span=1 are formed, which are then compared with each other.

 BAM/BED do not have to be sorted by chromosomes,